86Box/86box.github.io/_posts/2022-01-07-pcem-migration-guide.md

 ### Network

-* 86Box supports two networking modes: **PCap** allows for a bridged connection to a wired Ethernet adapter on the host through `pcap` libraries (such as [Npcap](https://nmap.org/npcap/) on Windows), while **SLiRP** behaves just like PCem's private network, with **port forwarding** available as an added advanced feature.
-See [our documentation](https://86box.readthedocs.io/en/v3.0/hardware/network.html) for more information.
+* 86Box supports three networking modes, detailed in [our documentation](https://86box.readthedocs.io/en/v4.2/hardware/network.html):
+  * **PCap** allows for a bridged connection to a wired Ethernet adapter on the host through `pcap` libraries (such as [Npcap](https://nmap.org/npcap/) on Windows).
+  * **SLiRP** behaves just like PCem's private network, with **port forwarding** available as an added advanced feature.
+  * **VDE** (not available on Windows) can create a virtual network connecting 86Box instances, other emulators and real network interfaces.

 ---

 ## User interface

 The 86Box user interface should look familiar to PCem users, with two main differences: the menu layout and the status bar.
-The [menu bar](https://86box.readthedocs.io/en/v3.0/usage/menubar.html) had some options moved to the **Settings** window, and media controls moved to the **Media menu**.
-The [status bar](https://86box.readthedocs.io/en/v3.0/usage/statusbar.html) contains activity indicators, with the same controls as the Media menu also being accessible by clicking the icons.
+The [menu bar](https://86box.readthedocs.io/en/v4.2/usage/menubar.html) had some options moved to the **Settings** window, and media controls moved to the **Media menu**.
+The [status bar](https://86box.readthedocs.io/en/v4.2/usage/statusbar.html) contains activity indicators, with the same controls as the Media menu also being accessible by clicking the icons.
 While we don't have the **Machine** window, most of what it provides on PCem is accessible through the title bar, menu bar and status bar on 86Box.

 {% include image.html url="/assets/images/pcem-migration/media.png" description="Media controls through the Media menu and status bar." %}

-Note that the key combination to release mouse capture on 86Box is **F8+F12**, as we've found PCem's Ctrl+End to conflict with some applications.
+Note that the key combination to release mouse capture on 86Box is **F8+F12** on Windows hosts, as we've found PCem's Ctrl+End to conflict with some applications.
 You can also use the middle mouse button to release capture, unless a [three-button or wheel mouse](#input) is configured.

 ---

 ## Media

 86Box is quite a bit different in the media department as well.
-More disk image formats are supported, including our own [**86F**](https://86box.readthedocs.io/en/v3.0/dev/formats/86f.html) format for floppy bitstream images.
+More disk image formats are supported, including our own [**86F**](https://86box.readthedocs.io/en/v4.2/dev/formats/86f.html) format for floppy bitstream images.
 Unlimited hard drives (the controllers are the limit) and up to 4 removable drives of **each type** (floppy, CD-ROM, Zip, MO) can be installed, with each removable drive getting its own entry on the **Media menu** and **status bar**.

-### No host CD-ROM passthrough
+### Limited host CD-ROM passthrough

-Using a host CD-ROM drive is **not supported** by 86Box.
-We have experimented with that in the past, but it resulted in really dodgy platform-specific code, which performed poorly and didn't work with some discs and the copy protection on some games.
-On top of that, optical disc drives are becoming a rare item on the modern computers you'd want to run 86Box on anyway.
+86Box currently supports the use of a host CD-ROM drive on **Windows hosts only**, with more platforms coming soon.

-We recommend ripping your discs to `.cue` + `.bin` before using them in 86Box, as that format preserves the sector mode, audio tracks and other information that `.iso` doesn't.
-Note that `.cue` images with `.wav`, `.mp3` or other compressed/encapsulated audio tracks are not supported by neither PCem nor 86Box.
+For other platforms, we recommend ripping your discs to `.cue` + `.bin`, as that format preserves the sector mode, audio tracks and other information that `.iso` doesn't.
+86Box also supports `.cue` images with audio tracks in `.wav`, `.mp3` and other encapsulated or compressed formats.

 ### Zip 250 and MO